AI-Enabled CADD & Machine Learning for Drug Design

 Day 1 – CADD Basics & Molecular Representation

-- Ligand-based vs structure-based design (concept only).
+- Ligand-based vs. structure-based design.

-- Molecular representation: SMILES, SDF, basic descriptors/fingerprints.
+- Molecular representations: SMILES, SDF, descriptors, fingerprints.

 Day 2 – Machine Learning for Drug Design

-- ML basics: features vs labels; regression vs classification.
+- ML basics: features vs. labels, regression vs. classification.

-- Evaluation metrics: accuracy, ROC-AUC, basic regression error.
+- Evaluation: Accuracy, ROC-AUC, basic regression error.

 Day 3 – Integrated CADD + ML Workflow

-- Limitations: data quality, overfitting, applicability domain (brief).
+- Limitations: Data quality, overfitting, applicability domain.

 Mentor Profile